Ak5hay01/Mars-Rover-Photos-MVVM/README.md

 # Mars-Rover-Photos-MVVM
-This is a sample project in which I have used Retrofit to fetch the Mars Rover photos from Nasa and bind them to the recycler view.
+This is a sample project in which I have used Retrofit to fetch the Mars Rover photos from NASA and bind them to the recycler view.

 I have used following Dependencies